 Charities like Goodwill, Salvation Army, or Saint Vincent DePaul may be eager to take your furniture off your hands.
 Most charities will arrange a pick-up from your home and even give you a receipt to use when you itemize charitable deductions on your tax returns.
 Vocational/technical schools may take good furniture that needs repair or reupholstery to provide their students with practice opportunities.

 Check to see if you have any furniture banks in your town.
 They will also haul away your sofa, give you a tax receipt, and find a new home for your unwanted piece.
 You may also consider donating to a shelter for the homeless, your local theater, or school.

 Have It Hauled Away

 While it might be too late for the couch you are now trying to get rid of, here are some steps you can take in the future to make things easier for yourself:

-- Buy a good quality sofa, which should lessen your need to get rid of it anytime soon.
+- Buy a good quality sofa: This should lessen your need to get rid of it anytime soon.
 If you do need to sell it for some reason, you will be able to find more takers due to its high quality.

 - After bringing your new furniture home, take good care of it: It will last longer and should be easier to sell when you need to do so.
 Repair furniture as soon as it needs it to ensure that it lasts a long time.